-Class teachers will keep records on CPOMS to monitor their consistency and children's behaviour.
+Class teachers will keep records on Arbor to monitor their consistency and children's behaviour and will ensure that they deal with issues in the first instance and tackle them with a consistent approach.

-The headteacher will regularly review CPOMS.
+The headteacher will regularly review Arbor (half termly or more if required).
 The headteacher will have a record of children with in-house exclusions, lunchtime exclusions and fixed term exclusions.